Categories

 A particularly powerful theme in the book is the distinction between mandates and movements.
 Mandates may produce obedience.
 Movements produce ownership.
 For compliance professionals, this is a critical distinction.

 The Wells Fargo fake sale scandal remains a cautionary tale about mandates, metrics, and fear-based performance pressure.
-Employees may comply with the apparent demand for results while violating the deeper values of the organization.
+Employees may comply with the apparent demand for results while violating the organization’s deeper values.
 That is why incentives matter.
 The DOJ has emphasized that companies should use both incentives and consequences to promote compliance.
-Its compensation and clawback pilot report states that affirmative metrics and benchmarks can reward compliance-promoting behavior, and that financial penalties can deter risky behavior.
+Its compensation and clawback pilot report states that affirmative metrics and benchmarks can reward compliance-promoting behavior and that financial penalties can deter risky behavior.

 Compliance Application